expo/appjs24-workflows-workshop-lessons/02-updates-101.md

 });
 ```

-# Bonus?
+# Bonus

-- Login to Expo with your development build and try browsing updates right in your development build
+- Login to Expo within your development build and try browsing updates right there.

 ## See the solution